A penalty-free quantum algorithm to find energy eigenstates: algorithm

 The next step is to apply a controlled-swap gate: conditional upon the state of the control qubit, we swap the states between the original system and the ancillary system.
 After this operation, we discard the ancillary system, leading to the following state of the system in $\mathcal{H} \otimes\mathcal{H}^c$ : $\mathrm{Tr}_{a}(U_{\text{csw}}\rho_0\otimes \rho_a\otimes \rho_c U^\dagger_{\text{csw}} )$.
 The last step is to measure the control qubit in the $\ket{+}$ basis.
 The resulting post-measurement state (conditioned on the $\ket{+}$ outcome) is found to be:

 up to a normalized factor of $\frac{1}{2}\mathrm{Tr}(\rho_0 - \eta \{ \rho_0, P_g \}+\eta^2P_g)$.

-The $1/2$ prefactor in Eq.~\ref{sbs} arises from the fact that the probability of finding the state $\rho_c$ being in the state $\ket{+}$ is always 50\% in each implementation step.
-This being the case, whenever possible, we should try to avoid the use of the above-described state-based simulation step when possible.
-This explains why we do not implement operations like $e^{-\eta P_{i}^{j}}$ in the same way as how we implement $e^{-\eta P_g}$.
-Fortunately, our preassumption, namely, that eigenstate projects of $h_1$ and $h_2$ are known and simple to construct, indicates that we can totally count on the above stochastic sampling based ITE to implement operations $e^{-\eta P_{i}^{j}}$.
+The $1/2$ prefactor in Eq.~\ref{sbs} arises from the fact that the probability of finding the state $\rho_c$ being in the state $\ket{+}$ is always 50\% in each implementation step. \rv{That is, though the evolution $I-\eta P_{i}^{j}$ can be implemented using the state-based simulation, the factor of $1/2$ suggests that this approach should be avoided when possible in favor of the method in Algorithm \ref{alg:the_alg}.
+This justifies our choice to implement operators such as $I-\eta P_{i}^{j}$ via the previously described stochastic sampling-based ITE, reserving the state-based method specifically for $I-\eta P_g$ where it is necessary. }